apytypes/apytypes/docs/comparison.rst

       - Yes
       - Yes [#1]_
       - No
-      - ?
+      - No
-    * - Explicit resizing of fixed-point values
+    * - Automatic resizing of fixed-point values
       - Yes
       - Yes
       - Yes